udoprog/OxidizeBot/README.md

 ## Migrating from 0.2 to 0.3

-SetMod 0.3 completely removed all configuration from the bot.
+SetMod 0.3 completely removes the need for any configuration files.
-It is instead managed through the `Settings` page in the UI.
+Everything is now managed through the `Settings` page in the UI.

-It also moved where it expected the database to be, so if you have an old database you will have to move it manually.
+We've also moved where we expect the database to be, so if you have an old `0.2` database and a `config.toml` file you'll have to move it like this:

 1. Install SetMod `0.3.x`
+2. Start SetMod through the Start Menu.
-2. When SetMod is running is has a systray icon you.
+3. When SetMod is running it has a systray icon.
    Click on it and select `Open Directory...`.
-3. Shut down SetMod.
+4. Quit SetMod.
-4. Copy the following files into the directory that you just opened:
+5. Copy the following files into the directory that you just opened:
    * Your old `config.toml`
    * Your old `setmod.sql` database.
-5. Start SetMod again.
+6. Start SetMod again.
 This time it will migrate any existing configuration.
-6. Remove `config.toml`.
+7. Remove `config.toml`.

 ## Building